 Civil litigation is typically handled on a contingent fee basis, where a client does not pay a single dime to litigate a case.
 All costs are borne by the attorney.
-If a case is reviewed but not accepted, the potential client is not responsible for any of those costs.
+In West Chester PA, if a case is reviewed but not accepted, the potential client is not responsible for any of those costs.
 If a case is taken but ultimately proves unsuccessful, the client is again not responsible for any costs.
 It is only in the case where a recovery via verdict or settlement is obtained that the attorney recoups his costs and receives a percentage of the recovery (a percentage that differs depending on the kind of case and the expected complexity of that case).

 Civil suits can be anything from a simple car accident or slip and fall to a complex medical malpractice case, the latter of which can often cost tens of thousands of dollars just to litigate.
 Plaintiffs’ firms don’t get enough credit for taking those financial risks in an attempt to bring just compensation to victims of wrongdoing.